What health effects are associated with radon exposure?

 Research suggests that swallowing water with high radon levels may pose risks, too, although risks from drinking water containing radon are much lower than those from breathing air containing radon.
 A NAS report on radon in drinking water, "Risk Assessment of Radon in Drinking Water," (link is external) was released in 1998.
 It concluded drinking radon in water causes about 19 stomach cancer deaths per year.

-The EPA provides more information about health effects from radon in their publication, Reducing the Risk From Radon: Information and Interventions (A Guide for Health Care Providers).
+The EPA provides more information about health effects from radon in their publication, A Physician's Guide to Radon, as well as their booklet Reducing the Risk From Radon: Information and Interventions (A Guide for Health Care Providers).
 This tri-fold brochure put together to handout in doctor's offices also has basic information.